North Hills, New York

 North Hills is a village in the Town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
-The population was 5,464 at the 2020 census.
+The population was 5,464 at the time of the 2020 census.

 History

 The glacial action that formed much of Long Island deposited Shelter Rock in what is now North Hills approximately 11,000 years ago.
 The Matinecock had a village in the area.
 Farming developed in North Hills in the middle part of the 17th century.
 Around this time a long fence was built along the road later known as Northern Boulevard, to the north of North Hills.
 The lands of the Cow Neck Peninsula enclosed by the fence (present day Manhasset and Port Washington) were used for grazing.

 During the 19th Century, one of the largest farms in the area was owned by Isaac Underhill Willets.

-The village was incorporated in 1929 as a tax haven to prevent Manhasset from raising taxes on the property, as well as to gain and maintain home rule powers.
+The village was incorporated in 1929 as a tax haven to prevent the Town of North Hempstead (seated in nearby Manhasset) from raising taxes on the property, as well as to gain and maintain home rule powers.
 The name North Hills was chosen due to how the village is located in the northern part of Nassau County and because the terrain is very hilly in the area.

 In the 1960s, 1970s, and 1980s, North Hills proposed rezoning and downzoning large portions of the village as part of a master plan.
 The plan was to downzone and rezone for multiple uses, including for condominiums and cluster residences, a shopping center, and commercial and office buildings.
 Additionally, the rezoning would allow for buildings to be constructed as high as 85 feet.

 The plan was extremely controversial as the downzoning of large estates included the estates of some village officials and their families, and it was believed that the officials were looking to downzone their properties for their own, personal benefit; it was also pointed out that the plans would have a severe, negative impact on neighboring communities, and that the village's planning board was bypassed when drafting the plan.
 This caused the Village Board of adjacent Roslyn Estates to send telegrams to Governor Hugh Carey and Attorney General Louis Lefkowitz in 1977, asking them to investigate the matter, citing "possible impeachable offenses" from the officials in North Hills.

 The master plan was rejected by the Nassau County Planning Commission twice – first in 1970 and then again in 1980 after revisions were made.
 Then, after several more modifications were made, it was approved in March 1980.

 On May 16, 1983, North Hills dedicated Lowell H. Kane Park.
-The park, which is owned and operated by North Hills, is named after Lowell H. Kane, the former Mayor of North Hills.
+The park, which is owned and operated by North Hills, is named after Lowell H. Kane – a former mayor of North Hills.

+The present North Hills Village Hall opened in 1986.
+Prior to its opening, village meetings had been held at various places throughout the village.